How to Spend 10 Days in Hawaii

 If you couldn’t stay the full 10 days, then pick and choose your favorite activities and remember: you can always come back again!

-I hope this itinerary makes your Hawaiian vacation an exciting and fun one, full of local flavor.
-Whether you are traveling alone, coming as part of a couple, or taking the family – the islands have something for everyone and with this 10-day Hawaii itinerary you can experience the best it has to offer.
+I hope this 10-day Hawaii itinerary makes your vacation an exciting and fun one, full of local flavor.
+Whether you are traveling alone, coming as part of a couple, or taking the family – the islands have something for everyone and with this “10 days in Hawaii” post you can experience the best it has to offer.